 At Eastern Mennonite College, I met a black-haired girl with a beautiful smile named Christine Headings (a Mennonite from Ohio), whom I later persuaded to marry me.
 We became husband and wife on August 28, 1965.
-She agreed to go to Africa with me and we served as English teachers in Zambia from 1966 to1969, where I did alternative service as a conscientious objector under the Mennonite Central Committee instead of doing military service in Vietnam.
+She agreed to go to Africa with me, and we served as English teachers in Zambia from 1966 to 1969, where I did alternative service as a conscientious objector under the Mennonite Central Committee instead of doing military service in Vietnam.
 We served a second term in Sierra Leone.
-Upon returning to the States, we studied at Associated Mennonite Biblical Seminaries in Elkhart, Indiana, where I received good biblical teaching and Anabaptist theology and earned my Master of Divinity in 1975.
+Upon returning to the States, we studied at Associated Mennonite Biblical Seminaries in Elkhart, Indiana, where I received good biblical teaching and Anabaptist theology and earned my master of divinity degree in 1975.

-Near the end of seminary training, we wrestled over our call to mission.
+Near the end of my seminary training, we wrestled over our call to mission.
 I believe that God sent a senior missionary couple to challenge us to return to Africa where there was such great need.
-So Christine and I went to Swaziland in 1975 with our 3 young children and we served six years, initially teaching with African Independent Churches.
-In 1976, the African students revolted in Soweto, near Johannesburg, South Africa, and a good number came to Swaziland.
-At that point, some of the churches organized the Council of Swaziland Churches and a Catholic bishop was chosen as the chairman.
+So Christine and I went to Swaziland in 1975 with our three young children, and we served six years, initially teaching with African Independent Churches.
+In 1976, African students revolted in Soweto, near Johannesburg, South Africa, and a good number came to Swaziland.
+At that point, some of the churches organized the Council of Swaziland Churches, and a Catholic bishop was chosen as the chairman.
 At the organizational meeting, he looked at me, a young missionary, and nominated me as secretary.
-I thanked him and said I had come to serve the churches but I thought that they should choose a Swazi leader for secretary.
+I thanked him and said I had come to serve the churches, but I thought that they should choose a Swazi leader for secretary.
 With a twinkle in his eye, he said that since I had come to serve the churches, I should do what I was told!
 So I was secretary under a gifted and eloquent Catholic bishop.
-Several years later he died in a tragic accident and his funeral service was a great celebration of life.
+Several years later, he died in a tragic accident, and his funeral service was a great celebration of life.
 I was impressed with the Catholic funeral Mass!

-In 1981, after six years in Swaziland, there were mounting personal and professional reasons to return home so I applied for pastoral ministry back in the States.
+In 1981, after six years in Swaziland, there were mounting personal and professional reasons to return home, so I applied for pastoral ministry back in the States.
 After seven years as pastor of Mennonite churches back in Pennsylvania (Pittsburgh and Altoona), I had the longing to return to Africa.
 Christine struggled over that call, but then agreed with me.
-We served in Tanzania as Bible teachers for six years followed by six more years in Mozambique as country representatives for Mennonite Central Committee.
-It is now hard to believe that we spent a total of 24 years in Africa!
+We served in Tanzania as Bible teachers for six years, followed by six more years in Mozambique as country representatives for Mennonite Central Committee.
+It is now hard to believe that we spent a total of twenty-four years in Africa!